Skip to Content

 Garlic Shrimp Stir Fry in a pan with asparagus, snow peas, red bell peppers

-• When you’re prepping the shrimp, asparagus, bell peppers and snow peas, think about size as you chop.
+• Practice your chopping skills.
+When you’re prepping the shrimp and veggies, think about size as you chop.
 Making sure your veggies and shrimp are roughly the same size will help ensure even cooking.

-• If you’re wondering how long to fry shrimp, the main thing to do is to WATCH.
-It’ll happen fast—as in three minutes-ish—and so once you add the shrimp to the pan, stir it constantly and keep watching.
+• Keep an eye on the shrimp.
+Shrimp cooks fast—as in three minutes-ish—and so once you add the shrimp to the pan, stir it constantly and keep watching.
 Once it turns pink, it’s probably done.

 Garlic Shrimp Stir Fry